Light bulb moments are rare. But what if they occurred at the flip of a switch? And what if that enabled you to see and change the future?

 We'll handle everything from survey (or information-system) design to data collection, reporting, analysis, and consulting.

 We'll give you the keys to the factory.

 There are three main reasons:

 We believe the phenomenon reflects reality.
 Consider, for example, a television program like Fox News.
 Its advertising probably won't persuade diehard Democrats to make Fox their go-to news source.
 That same advertising probably won't make loyal Fox News viewers even more loyal—they’re already all-in.
-But Fox's advertising could, and should, be quite effective among people more in the middle.
-(They're part of what some term the movable middle.)
+But Fox's advertising could, and should, be quite effective at influencing people more in the middle.

 George Terhanian asked a team of marketing scientists from Harris Interactive that same question a decade ago.
 They returned a list of 31 methods.